tari-project/tari/README.md

 73427509a4bb        quay.io/tarilabs/tari_base_node:v0.5.4   "start.sh"          45 minutes ago      Up 26 minutes       0.0.0.0:18142->18142/tcp   tbn_tari_base_node_1
 ```

-With the container ID `73427509a4bb`, connect to the minotari_base_node console as follows `docker attach 73427509a4bb`
+With the container ID `73427509a4bb`, connect to the minotari_node console as follows `docker attach 73427509a4bb`

 ```
 >> help